 The main address is 949 Government Dr, Denham Springs Louisiana, 70726 phone 225-664-9343

 Several other needs can be met by the Salvation Army that may be considered more basic needs.
 So they will be services like case management, information on job training, and referrals.
-Other focus is on helping children during the Christmas time and the agency can offer items such as free clothes, gifts, or meals.
-More Livingston area Salvation Army.
+Other focus is on helping children during the Christmas time and the agency can offer items such as free clothes, Christmas gifts, or holiday meals.
+More on Livingston area Salvation Army.

 Catholic Charities is very similar to the Salvation Army.
 They advocate on behalf of the needy and working poor.
 Also apply for Rent Payment Assistance, which unfortunately is not for immediate distribution and any applicants need call to schedule an appointment and work with a case-manager.

 Funds for electric bills work the same way, meaning by appointment only.
 However this includes financial assistance with paying water, gas, and electricity bills.
 Other services, many of which are free, include General Legal Aid, Job Search/Placement and Job Training, Case/Care Management, and Senior Community Service Employment Programs.
 Phone 225-336-8700, or more on Catholic Charities.